Optimize mornings with actionable tools and techniques, nourishing breakfast recipes & more!

 What is Feijão Tropeiro?

-Feijão Tropeiro is a Brazilian dish of pink beans, bacon, sausage, collard greens, and eggs.
-“Tropeiros” would transport goods across Brazil in the 17th century by horse, and this dish was a common meal for them as it traveled well without refrigeration, and was a hearty, nourishing meal.
+Feijão Tropeiro is a traditional dish from Brazil.
+It’s made with pink beans, bacon, sausage, collard greens, and eggs.
+“Tropeiros” would transport goods across Brazil in the 17th-century colonial period by horse, and this dish was a common meal for them as it traveled long distances well without refrigeration and was a hearty, nourishing meal.

 It’s high in protein and a popular, beloved dish in Brazil.
 Although Feijoada is sort of the go-to dish to make when celebrating Carnaval, I personally like this bean dish just a little more 😉